kjd/coen/README.md

 sudo dnf install diffoscope
 ```

-And then download the RRZKSKCLOS image from
+And then download the image from
 https://drive.google.com/drive/folders/1YZZ4QVFRa8-V3lW-0s_UHnhhTguM2kH3?usp=sharing
  and compare it with yours image: